tauri-apps/tauri/.changes/improve-cli-init.md

 "tauri-cli": patch:enhance
 ---

-Improve the `init` command behavior to avoid duplicate interaction.
+Improve the `init` command behavior by detecting the project NPM package manager.